scriptrdotio/howto/modules/create_modules.md

-# How to create modules
+# How to create modules?

 You can easily create reusable functions by placing them into modules.
 A module is simply a script that does not have a return instruction.